rdfostrich/article-jws2018-ostrich/content/related-work.md

 As Linked Open Datasets typically [change over time](cite:cites datasetdynamics) and there is a need for [maintaining the history of the datasets](cite:cites archiving), RDF archiving has been an active area of research over the last couple of years.
+In this section, we discuss several existing RDF archiving systems.
+We mention the basics of how they work, and what storage strategy they use as introduced in [](#preliminaries).

 [SemVersion](cite:cites semversion) was one of the first works to look into tracking different versions of RDF graphs.
 SemVersion is based on Concurrent Versions System (CVS) concepts to maintain different versions of ontologies,